Free U.S. Shipping for 2 or more MagnaFingers!

 3) Invention One-Page Handout: I created this to share at our table at Engineering Week at The Children's Museum of Houston.
 "What Could You Invent?"
 You're welcome to copy this jpeg image.
 For a pdf or Word document, contact me through my contact page and I'll email it to you.

-Creative Environment
+4) Providing a Creative Environment

 If you ask Owen how to be creative, he will say, “You need a lot of junk and a lot of time.”
 This might be the hard part for parents!
 He filled his room with odds and ends that he collected.